1rV1N-git/dero-docs/docs/index.md

 ## What is DERO?

-DERO is a new blockchain technology written in Golang with a focus on enhanced Privacy and Smart Contracts while maintaining the transparency and security of the blockchain.
+DERO is a new blockchain technology combining enhanced privacy with smart contracts and fast transactions, on a stable and secure network.

 The goal is to create a unique state of the art blockchain technology with enhanced reliability, privacy, security, usability, and portability by bringing together some of the best proven technologies like *CryptoNote Protocol* and *Smart Contracts*, thereby allowing for the creation of **Private Smart Contracts**.